 The administrator of the scheme for this parish is Annette Beavis.

 The boys and girls who serve at the 10 o’clock Mass belong to the Guild.
 Lucy Woodhouse and Tricia Hall are responsible for training, organising and running the Guild.

 During the great seasons of the Church, Advent, Lent and Easter, and for other occasions, the liturgy group provides words and symbols as a focus for our meditations and celebrations.

 At parish Masses, readers for first and second readings, responsorial psalm and bidding prayers, are on a rota.
 The organisers for the Masses are John Wayman for the 8.00am Mass, and Iris Hopkins for the 10.00am Mass.

 At a meeting in 1999 the Parish voted for meetings of the parish at three or four months intervals, The Parish in Council, in lieu of a Parish Council.
 The Parish in Council has a Committee from which a chairman of a meeting is selected, a secretary to produce minutes and prepare an agenda for meetings and members to act as contacts for parishioners to bring forward matters for discussion.

 Diocesan Child Protection

 We follow the national procedures for the safeguarding of children, young people and adults at risk.
 In the parish the Parish Priest is advisor.
 Desmond and Jane Crone are our Safeguarding Officers.

 Parishioners and other friends have formed a team of gardeners who tend various aspects of the Priory grounds, to great effect.
 If you would like to be part of the team, please speak to Fr Stefan, the Prior.

-At the 10.00am Mass on Sundays George and Iris Hopkins and Jim Coe welcome visitors and new parishioners, introduce them to regular members of the parish and encourage them to stay for coffee after Mass.
+At the 10.00am Mass on Sundays Iris Hopkins and Jim Coe welcome visitors and new parishioners, introduce them to regular members of the parish and encourage them to stay for coffee after Mass.